maxxiimo/the-front-end-manifesto/Foundation Styles.md

 1. If you have not done so already, per the [Foundation Markup][] chapter, add "compass-rails" to your gemfile.
 For more explicit directions take a look at the [compass-rails][] gem source.

+2. Run...

-2. Run "bundle exec compass init".
+        $ bundle exec compass init

     Compass will generate a configuration file and stylesheets.
 Delete the stylesheets.
 We're going to use our own.

+3. Delete your application.css file and replace it with [application.scss][].

+    NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

+    IMPORTANT: Use @import to organize styles rather than Sprockets.
+You can use Sprockets' require syntax, however per the explanation found at of the [compass-rails][] gem source it is probably not a good idea.

-3. Add the following commented out code to your config/compass.rb file generated in the previous step:
+4. Add the following commented out code to your config/compass.rb file generated in step 1:

         # To allow compass to import partials from subdirectories per:
         # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/